Download a copy of our Terms & Conditions in PDF Here

 You must bring the payment card used to make your booking on the day of rental as it is used as a secondary form of identity check to ensure the vehicle is handed over to the person who made the booking.
 If you don’t have the payment card used to make the booking with you, we reserve the right to cancel your booking and not issue a refund as per the terms of the booking.

-If it is more than one calendar month until the commencement of an agreed rental period and the booking has been part paid or paid in full, the hirer will be refunded the amount paid to date less a processing fee of £10.
+If it is more than 28 days until the commencement of an agreed rental period and the booking has been part paid or paid in full, the hirer will be refunded the total amount paid to date including any deposit, minus a processing fee.
+The processing fee will be the original merchant bank charge made on total payment which is usually 1% to 2% of the original payment card charges dependent on the payment card used.

 1.8 Booking Contract